Corporate design and digital transformation

-For the SaarGummi Group, for example, we have developed the guiding idea and customer promise "Leading Innovations".
-With this guiding idea we generated the entire digital user experience and designed the interfaces.
-By linking a consistent brand strategy with interactive media, we created a uniform communication image that adequately represents the brand across all channels.
+For the SaarGummi Group, for example, we developed the guiding idea and the customer promise "Leading Innovations" and for the steel service center Stahlo Trusted Excellence.
+With these central ideas, we generated the entire digital user experience and designed the interfaces.
+By linking a consistent brand strategy with interactive media, we created a unified communication image that adequately represents the brand across all channels..

 From the design of the analog letterheads to logos on facades and lobbies, and digital touch-points, such as the integration of a career website, entire areas were redesigned.
 A branding portal provides access to infographics, design systems for employees, annual reports, digital design manuals, templates and brand manuals.